-Interior trends in 2022 are focused on natural lighting, textures and calming colours.
+Interior design trends in 2023 are focused on Arcs and curvy shapes, minimalist stye, natural lighting, textures and calming colours.
 Take a look at our top five trends you need to know for the year ahead.

 We’ve never appreciated getting out for a walk and getting some fresh air more.
-As many of us ventured into the great outdoors, our appreciation for the natural world has grown – so why not bring some of that natural healing into the home with houseplants?
+As many of us ventured into the great outdoors, our appreciation for the natural world has grown – so why not bring some of that natural healing into the interior designs at home?
 Whether it’s the kitchen or the bathroom, something pretty and potted can be the perfect addition – plus it can be a great hobby to care for them and help them grow.
 From your own DIY herb garden to lovely additions to the windowsill, there’s no shortage of ways to go green.

 Another way we’ll see the outdoors coming in is through the use of natural textures; stone, glass, wood, ceramic, wicker and hemp are all going to be noticeably more popular in the coming year.